schatzlab/biomedicalresearch2017/assignments/assignment1/README.md

 #### Question 1.
 Binomial Distributions [10 pts]

 - Question 1a.
-Modify the coin flip example to print 100 flips from an unbalanced coin where p(heads) = 40% [Hint: adjust random.randint()]
+Modify the coin flip example to print 100 flips from an unbalanced coin where p(heads) = 40% [Hint: adjust random.randint() and adjust your test for heads]

 - Question 1b.
-What is the mean and standard deviation of the flip results after 100 trials, 1,000, trials, 10,000 trials, 50,000 trials, or 100,000 trials?
-Make a line plot of the relationship between the standard deviation and the number of trials
+Plot the density of heads after 100 trials, 1000 trials, or 10,000 trials with 100 flips of the unbalanced coin?
+Qualitatively describe how the distribution changes with more trials.

 - Question 1c.
-Plot the density of heads after 100,000 trials with 100 flips of the unbalanced coin
+What is the mean and standard deviation of the flip results after 10,000 trials?
+Overlay the binomial and normal distributions on the plots from 1b

 - Question 1d.
-Overlay the binomial and normal distributions on the plot from 1c (use the stdev from 100,000 trials)
+What is the probability of seeing 25 heads in 100 flips from this unbalanced coin (p(heads) = .4)?
+Is this a statistically signficant result?

 - Question 1e.
-What is the probability of seeing 25 heads in 100 flips from this unbalanced coin?
+What happens to the  mean and standard deviation if there are more flips per trial?
+Make a plot of the meand and standard deviation after 1,000 trials with 100 flips, 1,000 trials with 1000 flips, or 1,000 trials with 10,000 flips.
+Also plot the densities of these 3 different experiments.

 #### Question 2.
 Poisson Distributions [10 pts]

-The [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) is another common probability distribution that is frequently needed from analyzing scientific data, especially when looking at count data.
+The [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) is another common probability distribution that is frequently needed from analyzing scientific data, especially count data.
 A simple example of it is a "balls in bins" experiment where N balls are distributed with uniform random probability into M bins and then counting how many balls are present in each in each bin.
-Other examples include comparing gene expression data, examining firing rates of neurons, or predicting the length of the line at the grocery store (and many, many others)
+Other examples include comparing differences in gene expression data, examining firing rates of neurons, or predicting the length of the line at the grocery store (and many, many others)

 - Question 2a.
 Implement a simulation where you randomly distribute 200 balls into 100 bins.
 Print the number of balls in each bin at the end of the simulation.
-[Hint: modify the dart throwing code to look at how many darts land in each bin; use a list to record how many balls are in each bin, and use random.randint() to figure out where each ball should land]
+[Hint: modify the dart throwing code to look at how many darts land in each bin]

 - Question 2b.
 What is the mean and standard deviation of the number of balls in each bin?
+[Hint: the dart throwing code looks at the distance between darts, here we are looking at the number of darts per bin)

 - Question 2c.
 Plot a histogram of the distribution of the number of balls distributed into each bin, and overlay with a normal distribution.